Non-small cell lung cancer

 Cytotoxic T lymphocyte antigen 4 (CTLA4), programmed death 1 (PD1), and programmed death ligand 1 (PDL1) are so-called immune checkpoints.
 Most relevant to lung cancer therapy, PD1 molecules on T cells interact with PDL1 molecules on tumor cells to suppress anti-tumor immune responses.
 PD1 and PDL1 inhibitors work to overcome this suppression, thereby enhancing anti-tumor immune effects.
 A number of these drugs (all of which are monoclonal antibodies) are under development.

-Compared to docetaxel chemotherapy, nivolumab yields improved response rates and overall survival in both squamous and non-squamous NSCLC.
-The approval of pembrolizumab in PDL1-positive NSCLC was based on demonstration of a durable objective response rate (41%) in a single-arm open-label trial.
-In the first-line setting, the approval of pembrolizumab was based on superior PFS compared to platinum-doublet chemotherapy in PDL1-positive cases.
+Compared to docetaxel chemotherapy, nivolumab, atezolizumab and pembrolizumab yield improved response rates and overall survival in both squamous and non-squamous NSCLC.
+In the first line setting, the approval of pembrolizumab was based on superior PFS compared to platinum-doublet chemotherapy in (≥50% PDL1-positive cases.
 The approval of pembrolizumab in combination with carboplatin-pemetrexed in non-squamous NSCLC was based on demonstration of improved progression-free survival (and response rate) compared to carboplatin-pemetrexed.

 A key question surrounding use of this class of drugs in NSCLC and other malignancies is the role of predictive biomarkers.
 Thus far, the most promising candidates are tumor PDL1 expression, tumor-infiltrating lymphocytes, and tumor mutational burden.
 A number of trials have demonstrated that tumor PDL1 appears to predict benefit from PD1 and PDL1 inhibitors.
 Indeed, the FDA approval of pembrolizumab is currently limited to PDL1-positive cases (tumor proportion score [TPS] ≥50% expression for first-line, ≥1% expression after progression on prior platinum chemotherapy), as determined by an FDA approved companion diagnostic test.
 Nevertheless, there remains considerable discussion as to what assay and cut-point should be used to define PDL1-positive cases, whether PDL1 expression differs within and among sites of disease, and whether PDL1 expression changes over time.
 Furthermore, some trials have suggested that, for PDL1-negative tumors, immunotherapy may not be better than chemotherapy, but is not necessarily worse.